mttcrn/CSE-notes/artificial-neural-networks-and-deep-learning.md

 where $x_1, ..., x_n$ are the input features, $w_1, ..., w_n$ are the weights assigned to each input features, $b$ is the bias term, and $y$ is the output of the perceptron.
 It calculates the dot product of the weights and inputs, adds the bias term and then applies the activation function (which in this case is a step function).
 If the result is greater than zero the output is 1, if it is less or equal zero the output is -1.
 <figure><img src="assets/ceptron.png" alt="" width="375"><figcaption></figcaption></figure>
-According to the **Hebbian learning** **theory**: _"the strength of a synapse increases according to the simultaneous activation of the relative input and the desired target".
+According to the **Hebbian learning theory**: *"the strength of a synapse increases according to the simultaneous activation of the relative input and the desired target"*.
 It states that if two neurons are active simultaneously, their connection is strengthened.
 The weight of the connection between A and B neurons is calculated using:
 $$
 \begin{cases}